christine-hvw/socium_coauthorship/README.md

 |  ├── report.Rmd|  **code and text used to compile report** |
 |  └── ...  | |

 To reproduce the analyses, download this repository and run `report.Rmd`.
+Also, delete the objects in `intermediate/` if you want to re-compute them.
+They were saved to reduce compilation time of the report.

 More information on how to use the `{renv}` package can be found [here](https://rstudio.github.io/renv/articles/renv.html).
 In short, the function `renv::restore()` will load package versions as specified in `renv.lock` into your R session.

 For any further help or questions please contact c.hedde-vonwesternhagen@students.uu.nl.